godalming123/tinytile/readme.md

     - command to be ran to open a web browser
 ## The bug fixes:
  - [ ] Clients start at a floating size and then resize to the new size which wastes CPU and is visible to the user
+ - [ ] Command are executed in sh which wastes ~10Mb of ram per command
 ## Things that will take more time:
  - [ ] Tiling functionality (and removal of floating functionality)
     - [ ] Fullscreen clients